WTCSC/socket-to-em-gustav/README.md

 ### Client Script:
 - Connects to the server and sends messages to other clients.
 - Receives messages from the server and displays them.
-- Supports basic commands like `/exit` to disconnect and `/whoami` to display the current username.
+- Supports basic commands like `/exit` to disconnect and `/whoami` to display the current username and `/users` to display users that are actively connected.

 ---